Coast (song): Background and release

-The only artist I envisioned collaborating with on this track was my friend, Anderson .Paak.
-Knowing he loved the song enough to lend his genius to it is absolutely surreal, and I am forever grateful to have his support".
+"The only artist I envisioned collaborating with on this track was my friend, Anderson .Paak.
+Knowing he loved the song enough to lend his genius to it is absolutely surreal, and I am forever grateful to have his support"."

 The song was released on July 29, 2022, through digital platforms.

 Composition

 The song was described as "a vibey, electric guitar-backed pop earworm".
 "Coast" was composed in B major with 112 beats per minute.

-Reception
+Critical reception

 Upon release, the song received generally positive reviews.
 Billboard wrote that the song "is intriguingly less shiny than previous hits, instead opting for laid-back, breezy production.
 Perfect for the end of summer as the days begin to cool down, "Coast" finds Steinfeld and first-time collaborator Anderson .Paak bottle up the feeling of a relationship's casual beginnings".
 V writer Ava Manson praised the song noting that it "gives the energy of a seasoned creative all the way, from rhythmic intro to lively chorus" and that "years may have passed since [Steinfeld's] last drop, but you'd never deem her out of practice with the craft".